sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 8. Go to the burger sign in the top left of the site and clicke on Discover.
 9. In the DataView tab click on `scanner` to view the logs collected by running the scanner.

+# Energy Model
+This package contains the actual energy prediction model implementation.
+The package contains:
+   * dataset creators - objects that read the logs from the elastic, transforms them into a dataframe and calculate the target column (the GT).
+   * dataset processing - objects that perform filtering, scaling and feature selection on the collected dataframe.
+   * evaluation - simple evaluation pipeline with predefined metrics that inherit `AbstractEvaluationMetric`.
+This package also allows to perform grid-search easily.
+   * energy model utils - objects that are used by the dataset creators to process the data read from the elastic.
+Also used by the `EnergyModelAggregator`.
+   * models - the energy model and its wrapper for the energy model aggregator.
+   * pipelines - a pipeline that builds and evaluate the various model.

+The energy model class consists of a scalar and the actual sklearn model instance.
+The model's scaler and the sklearn model after training are saved to `DEFAULT_ENERGY_MODEL_PATH` directory and the energy model is saved to `MODEL_FILE_NAME`.
+All paths (including paths for datasets) can be configured in `energy_model_parameters.py`.

 # GNS3
 The research continues with measuring and optimizing distributed task.
 The network is simulated by a network that is generated using GNS3.